canadiankay/communityconnect/README.md

 # Community Connect

-An app built in collobaration with @DevendraChitanna @michealap and @JubzCodes to tackle barriers and challenges in marginalized communities as per NSBE Feburary 2022 Hackathon.
+An app built in collobaration with @DevendraChitanna @michealap and @JubzCodes (the LastCodeBenders) to tackle barriers and challenges in marginalized communities as per NSBE February 2022 Hackathon.
 See submission [here](https://devpost.com/software/community-connect-5cjp4m)

 ## Description